JaredShakespaere/SF-ecommerce/README.md

 # MVP Requirements
 iterate over an api that contains health and fitness supplements.
 Preferably from Repp Sports.

 Navigation Bar that allows the user to easily navigate to key parts of the app.

 Page that shows the different available training packages.

 Page that shows supplements.

-Feature that allows people to add products to cart and a seperate cart page that shows the products that were added Checkout feature that walks users through checkout and payment info Integrate Stripe API with the checkout feature
+Feature that allows people to add products to cart and a seperate cart page that shows the products that were added.

+Checkout feature that walks users through checkout and payment info.

+Integrate Stripe API with the checkout feature.